 In August 2016, Tyler joined our full time staff team after completing the SOS Academy (Class of 2016) and two previous summers as SOS summer staff.
 Hailing all the way from Bean Station, TN, he attended Walters State Community College where he was involved with the campus ministry.
 Tyler loves the outdoors and everything that comes with it– from bike rides to blazing a trail through the woods– and he is always ready to spend time in the Lords beauty.
 He is excited to call Memphis home with his new wife Ashleigh.
 Contact Tyler

 Jake was born and raised in a small town outside of Omaha, Nebraska.
 He spent many of his summers working on a produce farm.
 Jake graduated from the University of Missouri with a degree in Sociology and Religious Studies.
 While at Mizzou, he got involved with a campus church where he met his wife, Amanda.
 They spent their first week of dating volunteering at an SOS Spring Break trip.
 They tied the knot in May 2013 and shortly after they moved to Memphis for Jake to participate in the SOS Academy where he worked at the Urban Farm.
 Jake enjoys playing wheelchair basketball, disc golf, and wood working.
 He is also an avid people watcher and loves eating and hanging out at Caritas Village in Binghampton.
 Contact Jake

 Emily Holmes, Construction Administrator

-Two years ago Emily watched the Lord bring her life full circle & back to Memphis, the city where she was born.
+Four years ago Emily watched the Lord bring her life full circle & back to Memphis, the city where she was born.
 She is a professional wedding photographer and previously spent several years in Indianapolis living & serving with an urban women’s ministry.
-Emily joins our staff team after being an SOS Academy intern in 2015 and focuses on leading homeowner relations while supporting the construction team.
-She recently married her husband Brian who is an MTR graduate and together they are passionate about sharing life and making connections with people around the table, always has a song stuck in her head and loves exploring new places!
+Emily joined our staff team after being an SOS Academy intern in 2015 and focuses on leading homeowner & community relations while supporting the construction team.
+She recently married her husband Brian who is an MTR graduate and together they are passionate about sharing life and making connections with diverse groups of people!
 Contact Emily